Memory Allocation Error

 Memory allocation error.
 In order to prevent this error, please choose a machine with more computing cores and use less cores for the computation.
-Another option would be to change the linear system solver to an iterative solver like PETSC or GCPC.
+Another option would be to change the linear system solver to an iterative solver like PETSC.

 An error appeared while allocating memory.
-If you are using the Multfront, LDLDT or GCPC solver, please choose a larger machine by increasing the number of computing cores.
+If you are using the Multfront or LDLDT solver, please choose a larger machine by increasing the number of computing cores.
 For the MUMPS and PETSC solvers you should additionally reduce the number of parallel processes used for the computation to allow a higher RAM per CPU ratio.

 The solver failed while allocating memory during the simulation run.